James Peck (pacifist): Overview

 Peck was married to the former Paula Zweier for twenty-two years.
 She was a teacher of cooking and author of The Art of Fine Baking (1961) and Art of Good Cooking (1966).
 Paula Peck died in 1972.
 They had two sons, Charles and Samuel.

-Peck was critical of both U.S. political parties throughout his life, but leaned toward a radical form of democratic-socialism.
+Peck was critical of both U.S. political parties throughout his life, leaning toward a radical form of democratic-socialism.
 He thought a Utopian world was impossible, and that there would always be a battle between what he called the "Upperdogs" and "Underdogs."
 He considered himself on the side of the underdogs.

 Peck was a member of numerous antiwar and civil rights organizations, and spent his life as a radical journalist.
 He assisted the War Resisters League, and eventually became editor of WRL News until the 1980s.
-He also edited the Worker's Defense League News Bulletin.
-In the 1930s he wrote a labor column for a paper conducted by WRL, The Conscientious Objector.
+He also edited the Workers' Defense League News Bulletin.
+In the 1930s he wrote a labor column for a paper published by the WRL, The Conscientious Objector.

 Beginning in 1938, he worked at Federated Press and reported on union activism and joined the American Newspaper Guild.
-Peck worked as editor of the CORE-lator from the 1940s-1960s for CORE.
+Peck worked as editor of CORE-lator, CORE's newsletter, from the 1940s to the 1960s.
 Beginning in 1967, Peck became news editor of WIN magazine, a youth antiwar magazine.
 At times he wrote articles in numerous pacifist publications, such as Liberation magazine.